Cumulocity-IoT/c8y-usage-statistics-ng/README.md

 # Metrics Aggregator Microservice
 This microservice serves as a backend for the Usage Statistics Webapp of Cumulocity IoT.
-It performs an aggregation of all subtenants assets of an Enterpreise Tenant (including itself).
+It performs an aggregation of all subtenants assets of an Enterprise Tenant (including itself).
 I covers Device Classes-, Microservices- and Tenant-Statistics The following endpoint lets you request the statistics:

 # Statistics Endpoints